DouglasUrner/CS-Pathway/PITCHME.md

 * Internships
 * Using tech skills in a "non-tech" job
-* If you can't put your tech skills to work at a job or internship:
+* No job or internship?
-  - Work on open source software projects (see above)
+  - Work on open source software projects
   - Work on public coding challenges
     - Keep the code on GitHub
   - Volunteer to do tech work for a non-profit:
     - Create/maintain a web site
     - Automate boring/repetitive tasks
-    - Build tools to organize and/or analyize data

 Note: